strncat/subdivision-algorithms/README.md

 };
 ```

-2. Face: references one of the half edges belonging to that faces
+* Vector of faces where each face references one of the half edges belonging to that faces

 ```
 struct Face {